How to Make Raisins in the Sun, Oven, or Dehydrator

 How should I store homemade raisins?

-Why are my homemade raisins not as soft as store-bought ones?
+Why are my raisins not as soft as store-bought ones?

 Related Articles